pepopowitz/tdd-workshop/module-4/README.md

 ## Let's Play!

-**ACTION!** Take a look at the `./get-next-state.spec.js` test file.
+&#128073; Take a look at the `./get-next-state.spec.js` test file.
 This is where you'll be writing your tests for this exercise.

 Currently you'll see one test, named `it('returns a 40x40 grid'...)`.
 This test verifies that when you call getNextState, it returns a 40x40 grid.